isomerpages/mse/pages/mse50contest.md

 <hr>

-<p><strong>Do you have stories about Singapore’s environment in the past, like the ones above?
+<p><strong>Do you have stories about what Singapore’s environment was like in the past, like the ones above?
 We want to hear all about it! </strong></p>

-<p><strong>Share your stories with us and stand to win some limited edition goodies!
-It’s a bonus if you have photos! </strong></p>
+<p><strong>Share your experiences of Singapore's environmental progress over the years and stand to win some limited edition goodies!
+It’s a bonus if you submit your personal photos too! </strong></p>

 <h1>Prizes</h1>
-Limited Edition MSE50 Stamps or Good Morning meme T-shirt
+Limited Edition MSE50 Stampset and Good Morning meme T-shirt
 <img src="/images/mse50/c4.jpg" alt="prizes" width="80%">

 <h1>How to Participate</h1>